aws-samples/aws-modernization-with-circleci/content/050_module_1/52_add_test_coverage.md

 weight: 12
 ---

+In this section we will be using a tool called CodeCov to implement continuous test coverage analysis of our application.
+This is an important practice because it allows teams to ensure that their tests are testing all of their code and how much of their code of being exercised.

 ## Step 1 &mdash; Add step for test coverage

 Now that we have added another test, we can add a `store_artifacts` step to track our test coverage: